 - Master Planning of the Amritsar-Kolkata Industrial Corridor will be completed expeditiously for the development of Industrial Smart Cities in seven states of the country.
 The seven states to be covered in this project are Punjab, Haryana, Uttar Pradesh, Uttarakhand, Bihar, Jharkhand, and West Bengal.

 - Master planning of three new smart cities in the Chennai-Bengaluru Industrial Corridor region, viz., Ponneri in Tamil Nadu, Krishnapatnam in Andhra Pradesh, and Tumkur in Karnataka are to be completed.

 - A Perspective Plan for the Bengaluru Mumbai Economic Corridor and Vizag-Chennai Corridor is to be completed with provision for 20 new industrial clusters.

 - A proposed allocation of INR 40 Billion, to set up a mission on low-cost affordable housing, will be anchored in the National Housing Bank (NHB).

 - A proposed allocation of INR 1 Billion, to develop metro projects in Lucknow & Ahmedabad.

 - INR 80 Billion has been allocated for the NHB with a view to expand and continue to support rural housing in the country.

 - State governments concerned are purposed to be notified as sponsoring authority for metro rail projects covered under project import regulations, 1986.

 Real Estate Investment Trust and Infrastructure Investment Trust:

-- A new tax structure for real estate and infrastructure investments trusts.
+- A new tax structure for real estate and infrastructure investment trusts.
 Both of them have been given pass-through status.